 The Types of Tea

-Curious about the different categories of tea?
+Are you curious about the different categories of tea?
 I don’t have a favorite one because they all have something different to offer.
-There are a wide range of tastes and flavors to explore within each of them.
+There is a wide range of tastes and flavors to explore within each of them.

 How Tea is Made